vmx17/XAMLCpp2CsProjection/README.md

-# How can I use XAML custom control in Windows Runtime Conponent?
+# How can I use XAML custom control in Windows Runtime Component?

-This is a simple program to refer XAML custom control in Windows Runtime Conponent.
+This is a simple program to refer XAML custom control in Windows Runtime Component.

 Currently, this does NOT work.